LaFerraille/Graph-based-segmentation-for-car-detection-in-Mario-Kart/README.md

 1. Clone the repository to your local machine.
 2. Install the required dependencies listed in `requirements.txt`.
-3. Run the scripts or notebooks provided in the `src` directory to perform car detection on your Mario Kart images or videos.
+3. Run the scripts or notebooks provided either in `MaxFlow-MinCut` or `Tree-based-clustering` directory to perform car detection on your Mario Kart images or videos.

 ## References